manthis/alyra-project1/README.md

   ## VotingPlus.sol

-  To work on a most advanced version of Voting.sol I have created VotingPlus.sol which takes the same basics but adds a few feature to the voting system.
+  To work on a most advanced version of Voting.sol I have created VotingPlus.sol which takes the same basics but adds a few features to the voting system.

   Here is a list of added features:

   - __The smart contract handles equality__.
-In this version of the smart contract, several proposition can be ex equo.
+In this version of the smart contract, several proposition can be ex aequo.
 Thus they will be listed when calling tailVotes function.
     In order to solve this equality between propositions, the admin will have :
     - to call solveEqualityWithVote contract method.
 The solveEqualityWithVote method will reset the votes, remove all the propositions but those which are equal, and voters will be able to vote again to break the tie.
     - to call solveEqualityWithTimestamp contract method: will choose as the winning proposition, the proposition which has the smallest timestamp (which is the oldest).